twisty-nado/DesktopCapt/README.md

 ## FAQ

-- How do you screenshot the taskbar?
+Q - How do you screenshot the taskbar?
-Use AeroShot to screenshot it.
+A - Use AeroShot to screenshot it.
 Quite literally, click on it and press ALT + PrtSc

 ## Final notes